I know madness; I know it intimately.

 When, for example, an individual coldly, calculatingly, travels great distances to cunningly confront a celebrity, whose lifestyle offends them, or who has been broadcasting secret messages to them, we understand their grievances, but we know that they’re crazy.
 Why should that change if it’s more than one individual?

 Clinically, we frequently encounter a folie a deux, a madness of two isolated family members who convince themselves that they are right while the rest of the world are fools.
 Less frequently, we see entire Munster-like families with the same belief system.
-Infrequently, we find large, self-isolating, passionate groups that figuratively (in the case of Jonestown, literally) swallow the Kool-Aid.
+Infrequently, we find large, self-isolating, passionate groups who figuratively (in the case of Jonestown, literally) swallow the Kool-Aid.
 This can start out as mass hysteria, which is usually transient, but it can deteriorate into something more permanent and self-destructive, a madding crowd.

 We can understand both their primary and secondary gain: Belonging to any tribe, even a terrorist branch, makes an isolated individual feel like part of a family.
 Weapons of mass destruction give the most impotent individual an ephemeral omnipotence.
 Martyrdom provides a raison d’ etre, the illusion of purpose, to the most purposeless life.
 Understanding their rationale, however, doesn’t make it sane.

 The unfortunate reality is that most insane individuals wander the periphery of our civilization untreated, but also unfettered.
-Whether because of cost, convenience or philosophy, our approach has been: No harm, no foul.
+Whether because of cost, convenience, or philosophy, our approach has been: No harm, no foul.
 If you don’t bother us, we won’t bother you.

 On the other hand, not only do we define suicidal and homicidal behavior as crazy, but, in practical terms, these are the only manifestations of psychosis that justify involuntary hospitalization.